Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 {% img src="01_landing_page_welcome_shot.png" alt="landing page welcome shot" %}

-Before jumping into the "why" and technicals, first a quick tour:
+Before jumping into the "why" and the technicals, first a quick tour:

 **Email Newsletter Subscription Service:** You are greeted with an email newsletter subscription as soon as you land on the homepage.
 We will start bringing Cardano research and analytics right to your inbox.